arcus/education_modules/docs.md

   * Folder and file names use lowercase and underscores (no dashes)
   * Main module directory folder name is identical to the name of the module content markdown file (this name is called the [module\_id](#module_id)).
+  * The module markdown file should be the only file on the first level of the module directory.
+All other files should be contained in one of the following folders.
+If you come across a need to include a file that does not neatly fit into one of these categories, [submit an issue](https://github.com/arcus/education_modules/issues/new) so we can create a new category if necessary:
     *  Images, videos, and other audio-visual assets are saved within a `media` folder within the module directory
     * Code files (including scripts, notebooks, etc.) are saved within a `code` folder within the module directory
     * Data files are saved within a `data` folder within the module directory.

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>